The practice of choosing predictors for a regression model, called model building, is an area of real craft.

 Unfortunately, they’re also prone to overfitting.
 Newer versions of automated models, like LASSO, have been develop to specifically avoid overfitting.

-Ways to avoid overfitting
+Ways to avoid overfitting in regression

 Use large samples whenever possible.
 If you have a small sample, you’ll be limited in the number of predictors you can include.